earthly/website/blog/_posts/2023-06-22-build-java-projects-with-bazel.md

 ---
-title: "How to Build Java Projects with "
+title: "How to Build Java Projects with Bazel"
 categories:
   - Tutorials
 toc: true